Policy on Travel to Restricted Travel Areas

 - Outline of resources to utilize in an emergency, such as an on-location host institution, U.S. embassy or consular office, local law enforcement, local government agency, or other entity.

 - Names, locations, and contact information for any institutions or organizations with whom the group is working during the program.

 - Indication that the students understand that they will be required to sign a Special Release and Hold Harmless Agreement if the exception is approved.

-The Study Away Office, in consultation with the Study Away emergency Response Team, will grant or deny travel based on the materials submitted, and on the specifics of the U.S. DOS Travel Advisory and/or CDC Warning, including but not limited to geographic regions named in the Advisory or Warning, level of threat involved, and severity of warning.
+The Office of Education Abroad, in consultation with the Education Abroad Emergency Response Team, will grant or deny travel based on the materials submitted, and on the specifics of the U.S. DOS Travel Advisory and/or CDC Warning, including but not limited to geographic regions named in the Advisory or Warning, level of threat involved, and severity of warning.